poelstra/mhub/README.md

 ### Nodes and bindings

-An MHub server (`mserver`) instance contains one or more *nodes*.
+An MHub server (`mhub-server`) instance contains one or more *nodes*, on which messages can be published or retrieved.

-In many cases, the `default` node will suffice for most users, but to allow for more flexibility on larger systems, it is possible to define additional nodes.
+In many cases, the `default` node will suffice, but to allow for more flexibility on larger systems, it is possible to define additional nodes.

 For example, this mechanism can be used to:
 * route tweets to an 'unmoderated' node first, pass through some moderator system, then send them through to a 'moderated' node (which then can have bindings to other nodes that are interested in these tweets, e.g. display nodes).
-* route a subset of all messages from an mserver on the local network to an mserver on the Internet, e.g. for consumption by a public website.
+* route a subset of all messages from an mhub-server on the local network to an mhub-server on the Internet, e.g. for consumption by a public website.
 * route team scores to both a video overlay display and dedicated score displays in other areas, but only route the show/hide commands of the scores view to the video overlay, such that the dedicated displays keep displaying their